Idaho Panhandle National Forests

 $8 per dump

 Reservations: Sites can be reserved at recreation.gov.
 Kayaks & paddle boards can be rented here.
 Group sites can be reserved one year prior to the first day of your camping stay.
-All other sites and rentals can be reserved 6 months prior to the first day of your stay.
+Most individual sites and rentals can be reserved 6 months prior to the first day of your stay.

 Directions: From the town of Sandpoint, ID travel 21 miles southeast on Highway 200.
 Turn right (west) on Peninsula Road, follow a paved county road south of the small community of East Hope, and continue about one mile to the campground entrance.
 The campground is divided by paved Forest Road #647, with camping loops on either side.
 See map below.